-More views with your LinkedIn articles means that you have the ability to build more credibility and recognition, make new connections, and get additional proposal requests and clients.
-If this sounds tempting, read on for this simple, step-by-step guide on how to make it all happen.
+More views on your LinkedIn articles mean that you have the ability to build more credibility and recognition, make new connections, and get additional proposal requests and clients.

-As a related tip – use LinkedIn regularly.
-When you are on the platform and interacting in groups or newsfeed posts, people will be more likely to click through to your profile and see your posts.
+Also, use LinkedIn regularly.
+When you are on the platform and interacting in groups or newsfeed posts, people will be more likely to click through to your profile and see your posts and articles.

 “Good morning/afternoon, [First Name]!
 I just wrote an article about how to get more views on LinkedIn Publishing posts, and I know this is something you had mentioned you are exploring.
 I hope you find it useful, and would love to know your thoughts if you have a minute.
 Thanks!”